-Travel is something that can get us excited, put a smile on our faces and live life to the fullest, and our Travel Counsellors are always trying to make our customers’ holidays a positive experience.
-However, according to a study, there are some destinations that are more satisfied than others.
+Travel is something that can get us excited, put a smile on our faces and live life to the fullest and, according to a study, there are some destinations that are more satisfied than others.

 The World Happiness Report is an annual publication compiled by the United Nations Sustainable Development Solutions Network, containing rankings of national happiness and analysis of its findings.
 So, here’s a look at the cream of the happiness crop, and what you can get up in these over-the-moon nations.

 Switzerland is the first nation mentioned in this article, but the fifth happiest nation according to the UN, and why wouldn’t they be, with such a beautiful country to celebrate?
 If you love skiing then there’s plenty of powder white snow in the Swiss Alps to enjoy, while one of the country’s lakes such as Lake Geneva, Lake Lucerne and Lake Zurich are perfect for a relaxing, scenic getaway.

 If you want to sample a slice of city life then look no further than Basel with its stunning Old Town, paper mill and river-powered longboats giving you a fun way the Rhine, or maybe check out Zurich which is home to beautiful architecture, the FIFA World Football Museum and fantastic viewpoints which are reachable by funicular and cable car.